Doster L. McMullen

 I am on disability – do I still have to pay property taxes?

-According to Act 2012-313, owners who homestead their property and were retired because he or she is 100% permanently and totally disabled may be exempt from all tax on the primary residence and up to160 acres when the annual taxable income for the person claiming the exemption and that of his or her spouse (on the most recent federal income tax return) is not more than $12,000.00.
+According to Act 2013-295, owners who homestead their property and were retired because he or she is 100% permanently and totally disabled may be exempt from all tax on the primary residence and up to 160 acres.
 Owners must provide proof of disability when they sign up to receive this exemption and individuals must reclaim the exemption each year between the dates of October 1st – December 31st.

 Contact the Tax Assessor’s Office for more information regarding other disability-based exemptions if you do not qualify for one listed above.